nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

 We do not presently test integrations with Cumulus or other external consumers.
 As we do not want to deepen coupling with Cumulus, it is best to focus on maintaining a consistent API.

+### Performance

+While there is a desire to eventually develop performance tests, these tests should focus on functionality with generous timeouts.

 ## Needed Tests

 This is a list of tests that should be created for existing Orca architecture.
 This list may change as tests are created and components are modified.

 ### [Internal Reconciliation](../../research/research-reconciliation.mdx)
 - [Happy](#happy-path):
-  1. Post randomized data to Orca catalog.
+  1. Ingest randomized data to Orca.
-  1. Post S3 data in the structure of an S3 inventory report to the report bucket.
-Include at least one of each error type comparing between this and the catalog.
+  1. Modify the catalog and post S3 data in the structure of an S3 inventory report to the report bucket.
+Include at least one of each error type comparing between the two sources.
-  1. Post a manifest to the report bucket.
+  1. Post a mocked-up manifest to the report bucket.
   1. Retry calls to the [Internal Reconcile Report API](../../../developer/api/api-gateway.md/#internal-reconcile-report-jobs-api) until job is complete.
   1. Check that job is successful, and expected errors can be retrieved through the API.
      ::: warning